Degrassi: The Next Generation season 8: Recurring cast

+Kevin Jubinville appears in a recurring role as Principal "Shep" Shepard.
+Jason Mewes and Kevin Smith return as themselves in the special Degrassi Goes Hollywood, along with other celebrity cameos from Kelly Carlson, Vivica A. Fox, Pete Wentz, Cassadee Pope, Tim Rozon and Perez Hilton.

 Crew

 Season eight was produced by Epitome Pictures in association with CTV.
 Funding was provided by The Canadian Film or Video Production Tax Credit and the Ontario Film and Television Tax Credit, the Canadian Television Fund and BCE-CTV Benefits, The Shaw Television Broadcast Fund, the Independent Production Fund, Mountain Cable Program, and RBC Royal Bank.

 Linda Schuyler, co-creator of the Degrassi franchise and CEO of Epitome Pictures, served as an executive producer with her husband, and President of Epitome Pictures, Stephen Stohn.
 Sara Snow is also credited as an executive producer.
 David Lowe was the producer, and Stephanie Cohen the supervising producer.
 As well as playing Snake Simpson, Stephen Brogren also served as the creative producer, and, for the first time, directed episodes, after previously writing, producing, and directing the exclusive online series Degrassi Minis.
 The casting director was Stephanie Gorin, and the editor was D. Gillian Truster.

 The executive story editor was Sarah Glinski, and Matt Heuther the story editor.
 The script supervisor was Nancy Markle.
 Episode writers for the season are Duana Taha and Brendon Yorke.
 The director of photography was Jim Westenbrink, and the director was Phil Earnshaw.

 Also this season is another "Halloween special", titled The Curse of Degrassi, which CTV aired on 26 October 2008 and The N aired it 28 October 2008.
 This time it deals with the anniversary of Rick Murray's death and his haunting former classmates.